-Multistate tax laws are so complicated that businesses are set up to fail, to be exposed to audit assessments, to miss out on refunds due to expired statute-of-limitations, pushed to appeal assessments because of unreasonable positions by department audit divisions, coerced to pay computer generated notices simply because the cost of fighting outweighs the benefit.
+State and Local Tax (SALT) laws are so complicated that businesses are set up to fail, to be exposed to audit assessments, to miss out on refunds due to expired statute-of-limitations, pushed to appeal assessments because of unreasonable positions by department audit divisions, coerced to pay computer generated notices simply because the cost of fighting outweighs the benefit.
 Forced to obtain elaborate accounting software, put procedures in place to comply, and hire experts to plan to minimize tax and mitigate the risk of exposure.
 The compliance burden for multistate businesses is overwhelming.

 State statutes and regulations, court cases, rulings, internal audit division policies, etc. change daily.
 The constant change and lack of uniformity among the states produces unintended consequences.
 Even years later, after statutes or regulations have been in place and businesses have complied, states may choose to change the rules again (or sometimes they change their interpretation of the same rules without changing the rules).
 To complicate matters even worse, these changes may be imposed prospectively or retroactively; whichever has the least impact on the state's revenue.
 Consequently, taxpayers who have relied on the state's interpretation or challenged the state's interpretation, may owe additional tax or be unable to obtain refunds they deserve.